Skip to content

 python train.py --freeze 24

-The results show that freezing speeds up training, but reduces final accuracy slightly.
+The results demonstrate that freezing layers accelerates training but slightly reduces final accuracy:

 Freezing training mAP50 results